mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 131 - Zero Argument Constructor/readme.md

 public Person(String name, int age) {
      this.name = name;
      this.age = age;
  }
- }

-// We 'pass' the essence to the object
+// You 'pass' the essence to the object
 // So it does not mutate
 ```